Georgia Pedestrian Accident Attorneys

 On average, a pedestrian is killed in an auto accident every 109 minutes.
 A pedestrian is injured in an auto accident on average every 7 minutes.
-Most pedestrian injuries and deaths are caused by careless or negligent motorists.
 Pedestrians are extremely vulnerable because they have no protection against a fast-moving, heavy car, truck, or bus.
-They can suffer broken bones, brain damage, a spinal cord injury or even wrongful death as the result of a motorist’s reckless or careless behavior.
+They can suffer broken bones, brain damage, a spinal cord injury, or even wrongful death as the result of a motorist’s reckless or careless behavior.

-The consequences of a motor vehicle coming into contact with a pedestrian can be catastrophic, leading to severe injuries and even death.
-Although some accidents are the fault of the pedestrian- ignoring traffic signals or jaywalking, many pedestrian accidents are caused by negligent and careless drivers.
+Although some accidents are the fault of the pedestrian—ignoring traffic signals or jaywalking, for instance—most pedestrian accidents are caused by negligent and careless drivers.

 The liability of the driver in a pedestrian accident rests on whether the driver could have reasonably seen the pedestrian at the last minute and avoided the accident.
 This is known as the “Last Clear Chance” doctrine of law.
 Even if the pedestrian was negligent, the driver still had the last chance to avoid striking him or her.

 There are steps a pedestrian can take to help prevent them from getting injured in an accident:

 - At night a pedestrian should increase their visibility at night by carrying a flashlight or wearing retro-reflective clothing when walking or jogging.

 - Pedestrians should cross the street at the designated crosswalk whenever possible.
 In most states, if there is a designated crosswalk and the pedestrian is outside of it while crossing the roadway, the pedestrian is prima facia at fault.